rltyty/rblog/content/notes/apue/Ch10-Signals/index.md

 ## Concepts

+Signals are asynchronous events, allow the manipulation of a process from outside its domain.

+When a signal occurs, we can tell the kernel to do one of three things.
+We call this the ***disposition*** of a signal, or the ***action*** associated with a signal.

+- Ignore the signal
+- Catch the signal via user defined signal-catching function
+- Apply the default action

+### Basic information

-- Name: `SIGXXXX`
+- Signal Name: `SIGXXXX`
+- Signal Number: No 0 signal, beginning with 1.
+- Definition: `<signal.h>`
 - Count: macOS and Linux: around 31, Solaris: 40
+  - 31 signals <= 32, `__uint32_t` can holds `sigset_t` bit map
+  - modern Linux `sigset_t` can hold 1024 = 64 (unsigned long) * 16 signals
+  - modern Linux usually has 64 signals:
-- Definition: `<signal.h>`
+    - 1–31 traditional
+    - 32–34 glibc reserved
+    - 35–64 real-time signals (queued, prioritized, and data-carrying)

 | Aspect           | Linux (glibc + kernel)                           | macOS (BSD-style libc)                             |